ligato/docs/docs/developer-guide/kvscheduler.md

 </br>
 </br>

 * **Key-value pairs** specify a key and associated value.
-CRUD operations such as `CREATE` manipulate key-value pairs.
-Every key-value pair must have at most one KV Descriptor.
+CRUD operations such as `CREATE()` manipulate key-value pairs.
+Every key-value pair must have, at most, one KV Descriptor.
 </br>
 * **[Dependency](#dependencies)** represents a dependency value.
 It references another key-value pair that must be created and exist before the dependent value is created. </br></br>If a dependency is not satisfied, the dependent value remains cached in the `PENDING` state.
-Multiple dependencies can be defined for a dependent value.
+A dependent value can have multiple dependencies.
 All dependencies must be satisfied before creating the dependent value.
 </br>
 </br>

 * **Derived value** is single field associated with an original value or its property.
 Custom CRUD operations manipulate the derived value, possibly using its own dependencies.
 A derived value can serve as a target for dependencies of other key-value pairs. </br></br>For example, every [interface assigned to a bridge domain][bd-interface] is treated as a [separate key-value pair][bd-derived-vals], dependent on the [existing target interface][bd-iface-deps].
-Additionally, it does not block the remaining bridge domain programming.
-See the [bridge domain control-flow][bd-cfd] demonstrating the order of operations required to create a bridge domain.
+Additionally, it does not block the remaining bridge domain programming.<br></br>See the [bridge domain control-flow][bd-cfd] demonstrating the order of operations required to create a bridge domain.
 </br>
 </br>